x81705/IDS6938-SimulationTechniques/Homework3/Readme.md

-362 seconds into the simulation, there began to form pockets of agents that would group, presumably stuck in various locations in the maze; this indicates that the maze was not constructed for large groups, and that potentially the creators of the maze
+362 seconds into the simulation, there began to form pockets of agents that would group, presumably stuck in various locations in the maze (see video link below); this indicates that the maze was not constructed for large groups, and that potentially the creators of the maze